 From quirky hotels in hip and artistic East Village, to classic American luxury with old Hollywood glamour; discover the best New York hotels with Kuoni

 Despite being called ‘the city that never sleeps’, there are plenty of places to bed down in New York at the end of a busy day.
 This buzzing, multicultural metropolis is where you’ll find some of the world’s most iconic landmarks, luxurious hotels and diverse dining imaginable.
-One of the best ways to start a New York holiday is by seeing the city’s incredible sights – and choosing a conveniently placed hotel is important, whether it’s a Parisian-inspired luxury hotel in the heart of Midtown we love Baccarat Hotel & Residences an upbeat, stylish pad like Dream Downtown near Chelsea Market; or a quirky, cosy hotel located in the hip and artistic East Village, like The Standard.
-Then you need to think about the choice of style – do you prefer the classic all-American luxury found Warwick New York, or the modern hotels like Park South Hotel.
+One of the best ways to start a New York holiday is by seeing the city’s incredible sights – and choosing a conveniently placed hotel is important, whether it’s an historic hotel in the heart of Midtown, an upbeat, stylish pad near Chelsea Market or a quirky, cosy hotel located in hip and artistic Brooklyn.
+Then you need to think about the choice of style – do you prefer all-suite accommodation, a glitzy skyscraper packed with facilities or a bijou boutique hotel tucked away in the Upper East Side?
 Take a look at our selection of the best hotels in New York, as chosen by our experts.

 Our recommended New York hotels